eccenca/cmem-plugin-robotreason/README.md

 ### Validate OWL2 profiles

 Validate the input ontology against OWL profiles (DL, EL, QL, RL, and Full).
 The valid profiles are added to the output Markdown file and the ontology is annotated in the output graph.
-The plugin outputs the profiles using the path "profile".
+The plugin outputs the profiles with path "profile", and the ontology IRI with path "ontology".

 ### Maximum RAM Percentage